scipr-lab/libsnark/README.md

 --------------------------------------------------------------------------------

 The following flags change the behavior of the compiled code.

-(To override the active conditional define, use `make FEATUREFLAGS='-Dname -Dname ...`.
+*    `make FEATUREFLAGS='-Dname1 -Dname2 ...'`

-You can see the default at the top of the Makefile.)
+     Override the active conditional #define names (you can see the default at the top of the Makefile).
+     The next bullets list the most important conditionally-#defined features.
+     For example, `make FEATUREFLAGS='-DBINARY_OUTPUT'` enables binary output and disables the default assembly optimizations and Montgomery-representation output.

-*    define `BINARY_OUTPUT`
+*    #define `BINARY_OUTPUT`

      In serialization, output raw binary data (instead of decimal, when not set).